Overview of Selected Externally Funded Projects

 “The faculty’s researchers play an active role in numerous externally funded projects in the area of basic research, which attract a great deal of interest from the scientific community and the general public.
 The many publications in prestigious journals and a regular presence in the press and other media underline the high impact and importance of their research contributions as well as the expertise that exists at the faculty.”

-(Prof. Dr. Ferdinand von Siemens, Dean of Research)
+(Prof. Dr. Ferdinand von Siemens, former Dean of Research)

 Research groups